NMathar/gravcms-dev-starter/README.md

 ## Start dev Environment

-Our container is running and our local dev envirionment is accesable but it feels a bit cluny to make changes and refresh page and again and again...
+Our container is running and our local dev environment is accessable but it feels a bit clunky to make changes and refresh page and again and again...

 So to prevent this we have installed a nice tool called browser-sync we can run this tool with

 `npm run dev`

-after this command our website is opening and after changes in the user directory our browser reload automaticly and save us from annoying tasks.
+after this command our website is opening and after changes in the user directory our browser reload automatically and save us from annoying tasks.

 ## Grav commands